Chapter 30 BWV 133 Ich freue mich in dir

 In fact he moderates the celebratory tone of this work even further by using the darker sounds of the oboe d'amore in three of its movements, the opening chorus, the alto aria and the final chorale.
 True, he does double the chorale in the opening fantasia with a cornet but he gives the instrument no individual or ceremonial role; its function is traditional and practical.

 Bach′s cantatas for this third day of Christmas are all very different and there seems to be little that unites them musically.
 C 248/3 is the only one to begin (and end) with a chorus supported by an orchestra which includes trumpets and drums.
 C 64 commences with a vigorous vocal motet and C 151 a translucent soprano aria.
 In terms of its vigour and vitality the fantasia for C 133 lies somewhere in the middle.
-Perhaps unsurprisingly, the cantatas composed for this third day of are generally more moderate than those for Christmas Day.
+Perhaps, unsurprisingly, the cantatas composed for this third day were traditionally thought to be more moderate than those for Christmas Day.